Programs for Adults

 Photographer Sara Otto will be sharing her expert knowledge on how to take the best photos.
 During this session you’ll learn tips and tricks to get the most out of your camera.

-Photographer Sara Otto will be available to capture a picture of you and your family!
+*Registration is Required* Photographer Sara Otto will be available to capture a picture of you and your family!
 One free picture per family will be emailed to you, and will be perfect for upcoming Christmas cards and Holiday Greetings.
+Call the library to reserve your spot.

 December 14, 6:30 pm - Movie Night